Scale of justice next to a wooden gavel.

 Social Security Disability Insurance (SSDI) provides disability benefits for people whose ability to work is limited.
 But if your claims or application are denied, you won’t be able to get your monthly payments.
 Fortunately, you can appeal for a reconsideration.

-When the Social Security Administration (SSA) denies your first appeal at the reconsideration stage, you can appeal to an Administrative Law Judge (ALJ).
+When the Social Security Administration (SSA) denies your first appeal at the reconsideration stage, you can appeal to an Administrative Law Judge (ALJ) in which a legal hearing will be held.

-If you’re reading this, there’s a chance that you’ve been waiting anywhere from 1 to 3 years to appear before the judge.
+If you’re reading this, there’s a chance you’ve been waiting anywhere from 1 to 3 years to appear before the judge for an ALJ hearing.
 You’re anxious.
 Possibly very frustrated.
 You’ve been waiting from the date you initially filed your Social Security claim to the hearing date.
 You’ve waited a long time for this request!
 If you’re representing yourself without an attorney, you probably don’t know what to expect!

 Let us tell you then.